 def add(num1,num2): result = num1 + num2 print(result) add(2,3) add(5,10)

 Returning a Function

 If you wish to return some values from the function to the rest of the program, you can use the

 return statement.
 As the name suggests, it returns a value without printing it.
-Executing this statement will cause the function to end immediately and store the value being returned into a variable.
+Executing this statement will cause the Python function to end immediately and store the value being returned into a variable.

 In the example below, instead of being displayed on screen, the value of result was returned into the variable a.
 This allows us to use the result value later in the program.

 def add(num1,num2): result = num1 + num2 return result a = add(2,3) print(a)

 return statement as a way to quickly stop the function.
 You don’t have to add anything after the

 return statement if stopping the function is only intention.